Kavya-Krishnamurthy/little-forecast/README.md

 - Vanilla JavaScript
 - Open-Meteo Weather API

----

-## 🎨 Design Inspiration

-The UI combines:
-- Google Doodle-style playful visuals
-- Apple Weather widget-inspired glassmorphism
-- Soft pastel gradients
-- Rounded iWatch-style weather cards
-- Floating animations and clean responsive layouts

-The goal was to create a weather experience that feels:
+The goal was to create a weather forecast experience that feels:
 - Friendly
 - Interactive
 - Modern